-Moriah Peters turned her life over to God at the young age of 14.
-Growing up in Chino, California, Moriah always considered singing and songwriting her passion, but never imagined that making music would be her career.
+Moriah first turned her life over to God at the young age of 14, and growing up in Chino, California, she always considered singing and songwriting her passion, but never imagined that making music would be her career.
 “After high school, my ‘genius plan’ was to go to college, major in psychology, minor in music and eventually become a lawyer.” she said “Thankfully, I prayed one of the most important and dangerous prayers I’ve ever prayed, ‘God, I just want to be used by you.’”

 After auditioning for American Idol and being told by producers that her Christian lifestyle was not “ideal,” Moriah knew that was God closing the door.
 Shortly after Idol, the now 19-year-old signed a record deal with one of Christian music’s most respectable labels, Reunion Records.
 Her first single, “I Choose Jesus” speaks about taking a stand for your faith, and choosing to believe in God.